-All four of these were carved in the style of Tewaquaptewa by his great-grandson, Ryon Polequaptewa.
-Left to right: 11,5 inches SOLD.
-11.5 inches tall. $600 12 inches, SOLD and 11.25 inches.
-SOLD.
-(ALL IN SANTA FE)
+Both of these were carved in the style of Tewaquaptewa by his great-grandson, Ryon Polequaptewa.
+The first one at left is 11.5 inches tall. $600.
+The second one is 11.5 inches high to feather tips and $400.
+(BOTH IN SANTA FE)

 This Maraw Katsina was carved in 1973 by Thomas Nahsonhoya.
 It is unusual to have a doll from this period with such great provenance.
 12 inches tall and $300.
 (TUCSON)